 Question keywords are on the rise.

-Look to solutions like AnswerThePublic when drafting out content to get insight into commonly asked questions around a given topic, then provide the answer.
+Look to solutions like AnswerThePublic when drafting out content.
+This tool will give you insight into commonly asked questions around a given topic; all you have to do is provide the answer.
+Told ya’.
+Easy.

 Where Short Content Meets Long Content

 Short content, around 30 words or less, performs well for voice searches, but having a 30-word blog post or page is not the right answer.
-Group the questions and answers together in a blog post or an FAQ page around a particular topic.
+You’ll want to group your questions and answers together in a blog post or an FAQ page around a particular topic.
+This creates fact-fueled, helpful pages for your users, and Google likes to see that.

 Other Best SEO Practices go Hand-in-Hand

-Pagespeed, (HTTPS) website security, video search, mobile-friendly strategies go hand-in-hand with voice search.
+Page speed, (HTTPS) website security, video search, user experience (UX), and mobile-friendly strategies go hand-in-hand with voice search.

 How to Optimize for Voice Search

-Your content should answer the questions that your users are using to search for you.
+Your content should answer the questions that your users are asking when they search for you.

 Start with answering the who, what, when, where, why, and how of your business.
 These answers should be found in your content.
-Use as many queries that match the way a voice search would sound within your copy.
+Use as many queries that match the way a voice search would sound within your copy as possible.

 As mentioned above, use long-tail keywords within your content to answer the queries.
 Keep your answers around 30 words or less generally.
 It doesn’t hurt to test this by asking the question yourself and seeing what the response is.

-If you don’t currently offer a FAQ page- do it!
+If you don’t currently offer a FAQ page- do it (as stated above)!
 This is a great way to provide the exact match to a question commonly asked by your users.
-And your answer will be exactly what they’re looking for.
+And your answer will be exactly what they’re looking for, you are the expert, after all.

 We know, we already talked about this, but it’s super important to your voice search SEO.
-Write your content the way people speak and you’ll be well on your way to showing up in voice search.
+Write your content the way people speak, and you’ll be well on your way to showing up in voice search.
+Conversational keywords (generally, these will be long-tail) are crucial to your success when it comes to optimizing for natural language.

-The website that most closely matches the user’s query will beat out their competitors by being the leading resource.
+The website that most closely matches the user’s query will beat out its competitors by being the leading resource.

 Make sure all social media and directory listings include your updated contact information and your categories are specially designated.